S-00934

 New York Senate Bill 934-A — An Act to amend the general business law, in relation to requiring notices on generative artificial intelligence systems

-Requires the owner, licensee, or operator of a generative artificial intelligence system to clearly and conspicuously display a notice on the system's user interface that the system's outputs may be inaccurate.
-The obligation applies broadly to any generative AI system, defined as self-supervised models that emulate input data to generate synthetic content including images, video, audio, and text.
-Failure to display the required notice subjects the owner, licensee, or operator to civil penalties of up to $1,000 per violation, with each unnotified user constituting a separate violation for each instance.
-No private right of action is created.
-The bill was substituted by A3411B.
+Requires the owner, licensee, or operator of a generative artificial intelligence system to clearly and conspicuously display a notice on the system's user interface informing users that outputs may be inaccurate.
+Failure to provide the notice subjects the owner, licensee, or operator to a civil penalty of up to $1,000 per violation, with each user not provided the notice constituting a separate violation.
+The bill does not designate a specific enforcement agency and does not create a private right of action.
+The bill was substituted by A3411B and did not advance.

 Summary

-Requires the owner, licensee, or operator of a generative artificial intelligence system to clearly and conspicuously display a notice on the system's user interface that the system's outputs may be inaccurate.
-The obligation applies broadly to any generative AI system, defined as self-supervised models that emulate input data to generate synthetic content including images, video, audio, and text.
-Failure to display the required notice subjects the owner, licensee, or operator to civil penalties of up to $1,000 per violation, with each unnotified user constituting a separate violation for each instance.
-No private right of action is created.
-The bill was substituted by A3411B.
+Requires the owner, licensee, or operator of a generative artificial intelligence system to clearly and conspicuously display a notice on the system's user interface informing users that outputs may be inaccurate.
+Failure to provide the notice subjects the owner, licensee, or operator to a civil penalty of up to $1,000 per violation, with each user not provided the notice constituting a separate violation.
+The bill does not designate a specific enforcement agency and does not create a private right of action.
+The bill was substituted by A3411B and did not advance.

 Enforcement & Penalties